greywillfade/sally/content/blog/2013-05-10-adobe-max-2013-round-up.md

 <a title="Sally Jenkinson - technical starting points diagram" href="http://recordssoundthesame.com/startingpoints/" target="_blank">http://recordssoundthesame.com/startingpoints/</a>

 Despite a few slightly sleepless nights in advance, I really enjoyed giving the session and I hope it was useful for everyone that came along.
 I really appreciated such a full room too, and that people seemed to be paying attention, so a big thank you to everyone who attended.
-If you have thought of any questions since the talk, or want to get in touch for any reason, please feel free to give me a shout using sally.jenkinson@gmail.com.
+If you have thought of any questions since the talk, or want to get in touch for any reason, please feel free to give me a shout

 ## The announcements